 Deuteronomy 6:4-9 ESV

 You can help your children look for Torah principles in many places, from their history lesson to the book you are reading together.
-To help you get started, I have created a printable.
-It has several discussion starters to help you begin pulling Torah principles from books.
-Just sign up below to get your copy along with several other freebies.
+To help you get started, I have created a system to enable you to teach Torah principles alongside their other schoolwork.
+It’s called Torah Learning Made Simple.

 This post contains affiliate links, which means I receive a small percentage of any sale, while your price remains the same.
 Thank you for your support.